uptonking/note4yaoo/lib-ui-bootstrap-dev.md

   - On hover/focus/active, we bring a particular element to the forefront with a higher `z-index` value to show their border over the sibling elements.

 ## bootstrap4

+### Theming

+- In Bootstrap 3, theming was largely driven by variable overrides in LESS, custom CSS, and a separate theme stylesheet that we included in our dist files.
+  - With some effort, one could completely redesign the look of Bootstrap 3 without touching the core files.
+  - Bootstrap 4 provides a familiar, but slightly different approach.
+- Now, theming is accomplished by Sass variables, Sass maps, and custom CSS.
+  - There’s no more dedicated theme stylesheet;
+  - instead, you can enable the built-in theme to add gradients, shadows, and more.
+- Utilize our source Sass files to take advantage of variables, maps, mixins, and more.
+- Every Sass variable in Bootstrap 4 includes the `!default` flag allowing you to override the variable’s default value in your own Sass without modifying Bootstrap’s source code.
+- Many of Bootstrap’s components and utilities are built with `@each` loops that iterate over a Sass map.
+  - This is especially helpful for generating variants of a component by our `$theme-colors` and creating responsive variants for each breakpoint.
+  - As you customize these Sass maps and recompile, you’ll automatically see your changes reflected in these loops.

+- Bootstrap 4 includes around two dozen CSS custom properties (variables) in its compiled CSS.
+  - These provide easy access to commonly used values like our theme colors, breakpoints, and primary font stacks when working in your browser’s Inspector, a code sandbox, or general prototyping.
+  - CSS variables offer similar flexibility to Sass’s variables, but without the need for compilation before being served to the browser

 ## bootstrap-ecosystem